milonsarker/milonsarker/README.md

-- 👋 Hi, I’m @milonsarker
+- 👋 Hi, I’m Milon Sarker
-- 👀 I’m interested in Problem Solving, System Designing.
+- 👀 I’m interested in Problem Solving, System Designing and Data Analytics.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working as a 'Programmer Analyst III' at Texas Tech University.
 - 💞️ I’m looking to collaborate on ML/Deep Learning/Open Source Projects
 - 📫 How to reach me : milon.sarker@gmail.com